 During the Covid-19 response period

-- Only one parent/guardian should accompany a child for immunisation
+- only one parent can accompany a child for the vaccination (waiting room available)

-- Everyone must use the hand sanitiser provided at the centre
+- hand sanitiser is available at the centre

 Immunising young children